 Gifts to the Willamette Fund provide direct resources to the College of Law to enrich the law school’s distinctive learning environment.
 Willamette University College of Law has a long, rich history of providing outstanding legal education and strong bar leadership throughout the Pacific Northwest.
 Your generosity furthers this excellence by providing academic and scholarship support directly to WUCL’s dedicated students and professors.

 Unrestricted support for the College of Law

-- During the 2011-2012 academic year, 287 College of Law students were the recipients of Willamette-funded scholarship support.
-The average need-based financial aid package for law students was $15,882.
+- During the 2012-13 academic year, 273 College of Law students were the recipients of Willamette University scholarship support.
+The average scholarship amount law students received from Willamette was $10,905.

-- The College of Law ranked 12th in the nation in preparing students to pass the bar exam, according to a study by The National Jurist magazine.
-Willamette ranked higher than any other school in Oregon.
-The University of Washington was the only other law school in the Pacific Northwest included in the top 25.
+- The College of Law ranked 12th in the nation in preparing students to pass the bar exam, according to National Jurist magazine.
+Willamette ranked higher than any other Oregon law school.
+The University of Washington was the only other Pacific Northwest law school featured in the top 25.

 - Willamette’s Center for Dispute Resolution won the Ninth Circuit Alternative Dispute Resolution Education Award, which recognizes law schools that incorporate dispute resolution across their curricula.
 Willamette is the only Oregon law school to win the annual award, which was established in 2005.

 - The Oregon Court of Appeals published its first opinion, State v.
 Collins, assisted by a student in a new judicial writing class taught by Distinguished Jurist-in-Residence Paul J. De Muniz JD’75.